 The Valedictorian award is bestowed upon the senior who has earned the highest weighted academic GPA over seven semesters and has shown commitment to the school's mission and charism.
-In order to be considered for Valedictorian the student must have attended Santa Margarita for at least six of the seven semesters.
-The decision is usually made in the early spring by the Principal and the Assistant Principal of Academics.
+In order to be considered for Valedictorian the student must have attended Santa Margarita for at least five of the seven semesters.
+For determining Valedictorian candidates, transfer student gpa's will be evaluated to reflect equivalent SM course offerings.
+The decision is usually made in the early spring by the Principal and the Assistant Principal of Curriculum & Instruction.

 The Salutatorian award is bestowed upon the senior who has earned the second highest weighted academic GPA over seven semesters and has shown commitment to the school's mission and charism.
-In order to be considered for Salutatorian the student must have attended Santa Margarita for at least six of the seven semesters.
-The decision is usually made in the early spring by the Principal and the Assistant Principal of Academics.
+In order to be considered for Salutatorian the student must have attended Santa Margarita for at least five of the seven semesters.
+The decision is usually made in the early spring by the Principal and the Assistant Principal of Curriculum & Instruction.